omnia-network/omnia-gateway/README.md

 We want to expand the support to **HTTP**, so that the Omnia Gateway can be deployed on top of any other IoT gateway that already handles the IoT protocol of that specific use case.

+### WoT mappings
+To make the underlying IoT protocols interoperable, the Omnia Gateway uses the [Web of Things](https://www.w3.org/WoT/) (WoT) standard.
+An example of how Matter is mapped to WoT can be found in [wot-mapping.json](./matter/wot-mapping.json).
+This JSON file is generated using the [generate-matter-wot-mapping](./scripts/ts/generate-matter-wot-mapping.ts) script.

 ## Getting started
 The current version has been tested on a **Raspberry Pi 4** (with *Ubuntu Server 22.04 LTS (64-bit)* OS).